andrewrk/chem/README.md

 `Engine::buttonJustPressed(button)`

     Call from the `update` event.
-It returns true if `button` is pressed, but then returns false for subsequent calls until `button` is released and pressed again.
+It returns `true` for the 1 frame after the button was pressed.

+    See also `button`.

+`Engine::buttonJustReleased(button)`

+    Call from the `update` event.
+It returns `true` for the 1 frame after the button was released.

     See also `button`.